Comparative evaluation of point process forecasts: Extended simulation study

-We now investigate how the forecast comparison changes when using scoring functions motivated by earthquake likelihood model testing (Subsection~\ref{subsec:DSforPoisson}) instead of $S_1$ from Example~\ref{ex:intens_log_and_quad}.
-We start with the scoring function~\eqref{eq:intens_PoisScore}, denote it via $S_2$, and repeat the simulation experiments for the four different choices of $\Phi$ as above.
-Boxplots of average score differences are given in Figure~\ref{fig:simALL4_pois} and they appear overall similar to the ones presented in Figure~\ref{fig:simALL4}.
-A notable exception is the forecast $f_3$, which attains much smaller score differences under $S_2$ compared to $S_1$, and now seems preferable to $f_2$.
+We now investigate how the forecast comparison changes when using the scoring function $S_2$ instead of the scoring function $S_1$ from Section~4.
+Boxplots of mean score differences are given in Figure~\ref{fig:simALL4_pois} and they are generally similar to the ones presented in Figure~1.